intel-analytics/BigDL-2.x/docs/docs/KerasStyleAPIGuide/Optimization/training.md

 * `optimizer`: Optimization method to be used.
 One can alternatively pass in the corresponding string representation, such as 'sgd'.
 * `loss`: Criterion to be used.
 One can alternatively pass in the corresponding string representation, such as 'mse'. (see [here](objectives/#available-objectives)).
 * `metrics`: List of validation methods to be used.
 Default is None if no validation is needed.
+For convenience, string representations are supported: 'accuracy' (or 'acc'), 'top5accuracy' (or 'top5acc'), 'mae', 'auc', 'treennaccuracy' and 'loss'.
+For example, you can either use [Accuracy()] or ['accuracy'].

 ---
 ## **Fit**